Gross Profit vs. Net Profit

 Net profit = gross profit − operating expenses

-For example, if your monthly operating expenses to make your handmade candles amount to £5 per candle, your net profit would be: £8 (gross profit) - £5 (operating expenses) = £3 (net profit)
+For example, if your monthly operating expenses to make your handmade candles amount to £5 per candle, your net profit would be: £8 (gross profit) - £5 (operating expenses) = £3 (net profit).

-What's the difference between gross profit and net profit
+Key differences between gross profit and net profit

 Importance of gross and net profit for small businesses